a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 ```

 Lastly, the `update` logic at some point must make a call out to the base class's method in order for the `AnimatedSprite` class to run the required animation logic.
 Otherwise, a `GameObject` will never be able to switch animations or transition between animation frames.
-Typically this call should be made at the end of the subclass's `update` method.
+Typically, this call should be made at the end of the subclass's `update` method.

 ```java
 public void update(Player player) {